 We hope this work leads the way to further research on Old Permic.
-There is ample space for future critical editions and new analyses of these texts, especially as our knowledge of Komi dialects and other Permic varieties increases.
+There is ample scope for future critical editions and new analyses of these texts, especially as our knowledge of Komi dialects and other Permic varieties increases.
 The language resource presented in this paper concentrates primarily on making these materials available in a new digital form, with basic linguistic analysis that is complete, though not exhaustive.

-The complete treebank will be made available in the Universal Dependencies release (v2.14), which is scheduled for May 15, 2024 (data freeze on May 1).10
+The complete treebank will be made available in the Universal Dependencies release (v2.15), which is scheduled for November 15, 2024.
+The development version can be accessed in the Universal Dependencies project's GitHub repository.11

 Further work that could complement the current landscape of Komi treebanks would include different early Komi texts spanning newer periods of the written Komi tradition (from the 18th century onwards).
-Having more openly available materials on Komi dialects would be important.
-There is a discontinuity between the Old Permic script and later orthographies used for Komi, but through the contemporary dialectal variation these registers are still interwoven, despite the interruption in the written record.
+Having more openly available materials on Komi dialects would also be important.
+There is a discontinuity between the Old Permic script and later orthographies used for Komi, but through the contemporary dialectal variation these registers are still interwoven, despite interruptions in the written record.